AbdulRahmanSilmy/housing_price_predictor/README.md

 # median_house_value_predictor

 I have developed several regression models to predict the median house value from a dataset based on california homes.
+Open the notebook to see the development of the regression models.

 ## General Steps Followed
 - Obtain Data